Health and safety inspector: job description

 As vacancies attract intense competition, candidates possessing relevant work experience are often at an advantage.
 Work experience, networking and visits to local HSE offices can be helpful.
 Opportunities are advertised by careers services, online, in newspapers and publications such as Opportunities, Municipal Journal and Health and Safety at Work, as well as on the HSE website.

-All inspectors begin as trainees on a vocational two-year training programme, during which time an HVQ/SVQ Level 4 and diploma in occupational health and safety are obtained.
-An appropriate degree such as environmental health, science or engineering is preferred.
+To become a health and safety inspector it is normally necessary to have a degree.
+Inspectors begin as trainees on a vocational three-year training programme with HSE, during which time a diploma in occupational health and safety is obtained.
+To be accepted onto the trainee programme, an appropriate degree such as environmental health, science or engineering is preferred.
 Postgraduate qualification and/or work experience may be required for some specialist positions.

-All candidates should be UK nationals and must possess a GCSE in mathematics (grade A-C) and a full driving licence.
+All candidates should be UK nationals and, if successful, will be asked to provide details of their health record..
 Continual professional development is an important part of the job, as health and safety regulations can be complicated and subject to frequent amendment.

 Employers seek graduates who are calm, assertive and resilient, with excellent communication, teamworking and interpersonal skills.
 Candidates must be capable of acquiring and retaining detailed legal, technical and commercial information.